 If you find content that violates this policy, please report it.
 Instructions for reporting violations of our Community Guidelines are available here.
-If you have found multiple videos, comments, or a user’s entire channel that you wish to report, please visit our reporting tool, where you will be able to submit a more detailed complaint.
+If you've found multiple videos or comments that you would like to report, you can report the channel.
 For tips and best practices to stay safe, keep your account secure, and protect your privacy, check out this Help Center article.

 If specific threats are made against you and you feel unsafe, report it directly to your local law enforcement agency.

 Don’t post content on YouTube if it fits any of the descriptions noted below.

 - Content that features prolonged name calling or malicious insults (such as racial slurs) based on their intrinsic attributes.
 These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, domestic abuse, child abuse etc.

 - Content uploaded with the intent to shame, deceive or insult a minor.
 A minor is defined as a person under the legal age of majority.
 This usually means anyone younger than 18 years old, but the age of a minor might vary by country.